oven-sh/bun/docs/bundler/executables.md

 Embedded files can be read using `Bun.file`'s functions or the Node.js `fs.readFile` function (in `"node:fs"`).

-# Minification
+## Minification

 To trim down the size of the executable a little, pass `--minify` to `bun build --compile`.
 This uses Bun's minifier to reduce the code size.
-Overall though, the binary is still way too big and we need to make it smaller.
+Overall though, Bun's binary is still way too big and we need to make it smaller.